-Waking up in the middle of the night fearing for your safety is not the best way to enjoy a home.
+Waking up in the middle of the night fearing for your safety is not the best way to enjoy the home.
 After moving to your new location, the last thing you want to think about are intruders lurking in your premises.
-Still, newcomers are one the easiest targets because home security is the last thing they think about after a move.
+Still, newcomers are one of the easiest targets because home security is the last thing they think about after a move.
 So what do you do to protect yourself?

 Each door should have a minimum of two locks to protect yourself from violent break-ins.
 When you make entry difficult, intruders will move on to the next house.
 Pay close attention to the back door as you want to make sure that this is massively secure.

-This is with emphasis on backyards where no one tends visit during the night.
+This is with emphasis on backyards where no one tends to visit during the night.
 If possible, use sensor motion lights that turn on when someone walks by.
 Doing this could scare away the intruder!

 We’re talking about tall shrubs that could be an easy place for criminals to hang out when they’re waiting for their next move.
 If possible, try planting thorny plants that will make them think twice about getting in between them.

-In the worst case scenario, the police and yourself will be alerted at the time of the incident.
+In the worst-case scenario, the police and yourself will be alerted at the time of the incident.
 Also, the sound of the alarm is enough to send them running for the woods.

 Dogs are perfect as a companion, and they warn the household of fishy activities.
 Because of a dog’s impeccable sense of hearing, they can catch small noise better than others.
 You can be sure to have the intruders flee away once they’ve unleashed a barking dog.